SiSol-Systems/localcosmos-app-kit-docs/docs/nature_guides.rst

 The Tree sheet
 ^^^^^^^^^^^^^^

 The Nature Guide Excel requires at exactly one sheet named ``Tree``.
 This sheet defines the identification tree.
-A tree with only one level would result in a simple species list.
+A tree with only one level (= no Parent Nodes) would result in a simple species list.
 Each line of this sheet equals one entry in the identification tree - except the first one which defines the columns.

 **Example: Sheet "Tree" of "Identify Trees.xlsx":**